The topologies and the differentiable structures of the images of special generic maps having simple structures: Introduction.

 \subsection{Main theorems and the content of the present paper.}

 In the present paper, first, we show the following result on a manifold satisfying a non-vanishing property for a product of cohomology classes.

 \begin{MainThm} There exist a $7$-dimensional closed and simply-connected manifold $M$ having a non-vanishing triple Massey product and a special generic map $f:M \rightarrow {\mathbb{R}}^6$. \end{MainThm} In the next section, we prove this and present several remarks, without explicit exposition on {\it triple Massey products}.
 The third section is devoted to studies of compact manifolds $W_f$ for special generic maps $f$ for a newly introduced class of special generic maps.
 Main Theorem \ref{mainthm:1} motivates the author to introduce this class.
-Studies of this type such as \cite{kitazawa10} and \cite{kitazawa11} have been done by the author previously and before them Nishioka obtained a result \cite{nishioka} motivating the author to study.
+Studies of this type such as \cite{kitazawa11} and \cite{kitazawa12} have been done by the author previously.
+Before them Nishioka also obtained a result \cite{nishioka} motivating the author to do related works.
+Furthermore, these images of the maps know much about the topologies and the differentiable structures of the closed manifolds of the domains.
+This general fact is presented in the last.
 One of main theorems there is the following or Theorem \ref{thm:2}.
 We explain undefined notions and notation in the third section.